 Joining us for the Fall Winter PIC Course is Thomas Maddrey, the founding member and principal attorney at Maddrey PLLC, a boutique copyright, art, and photographer firm in Dallas, TX.
 He serves as General Counsel for the American Society of Media Photographer, one of the oldest and largest commercial photography trade associations in the United States.
 Thomas is a member in good standing of the Bar of the Supreme Court of the United States, the Bar of the 2nd, 4th 5h and 9th Circuit Courts of Appeals, and the State of Texas.
 You can contact Thomas at www.maddreypllc.com

 Also joining us is Marc Auerbach, HSS (Health & Safety Supervisor) and Owner of Safe Production Services.
 Safe Production SErvices have now completed over 60 shoots in the post-pandemic world, acting as Covid Safety Consultants and supplying compliance, planning, disinfection, PPE supple, briefing and production management services to media productions encompassing Stills, Fashion, TV Film, commercials & Print productions i in the tri-state area of New York and beyond.

 John and I have built a training course culminating with a certificate of course completion, to help us make our sets safer.
 This course teaches the basics of infection control and specifically as it relates to COVID-19.
 Counties and states each have their own protocols for production.
 This can evolve regularly, so please check with your local film office or state to keep updated on their guidelines and to check if there are any mandates (laws) required for our industry.

 Some of the topics covered are:

-- Review the Chain of Infection
+- Chain of Infection

 - Epidemiology of this current strain of Coronavirus 2 (COVID-19)